TenthPres/TouchPointScripts/README.md

 non-weekly Involvements based on Extra Values on the Involvement.
 Once the meetings are created, automatic attendance reminders will be sent.

+- [**Outstanding Tasks**](OutstandingTasks) - This module includes a report that lists outstanding tasks for the current user, and can automatically send email reminders of that report to those with outstanding tasks.

 - [**Prayer List**](Prayer List) - This simple script shows a list of prayer requests (notes with a specific tag) that have been submitted in the last week.
 The page automatically reloads every few seconds because we use this for live submissions during a worship service.